kerezsiz42/scanner-operator2/README.md

 root.render(<App />);
 ```

-We also define some script in our `package.json` file to document the steps it takes to build the final javascript and CSS files which can later be copied and served using a HTTP server.
-Here we are using the "production" `NODE_ENV` enviroment variable which instructs the bundler to omit program code that would enable us to attach certain debugging tools like the React Developer Tools that makes browsers aware of reacts internal state and behavior.
-This value can be changed back anytime for debugging purposes.
+We also define some scripts in our `package.json` file to document the steps required to build the final JavaScript and CSS files, which can later be copied and served using an HTTP server.
+Here, we are using the "production" `NODE_ENV` environment variable, which instructs the bundler to omit program code that would allow us to attach certain debugging tools, such as the React Developer Tools, which make browsers aware of React's internal state and behavior.
+This value can be changed back at any time for debugging purposes.

 ```json
 {